chriskonnertz/DeepLy/README.md

 ## Internals

-The "core" of this library constists of these classes:
+The "core" of this library consists of these classes:
 * `DeepLy` - main class
 * `HttpClient\CurlHttpClient` - HTTP client class
 * `Protocol\JsonRpcProtocol` - JSON RPC is the protocol used by the DeepL API